 If you are running a virtual business, there are several solutions you can use to obtain a physical address to provide to your clients.
 For example, many people that use a virtual business office choose to list the home address of one of the company's founders as the business address.
 Understandably, many business founders are wary of using their home address as their business address.

 Renting a mailbox is one solution for acquiring a physical address for your virtual business.
 There are a variety of mailbox rental services available, so you should be able to find an option that fits the needs of your business, including pricing and mail volume.

 Another solution for obtaining a physical address for your business is working with a company that offers services to virtual businesses.
 There are several companies that rent office space to virtual businesses so that they can receive mail and telephone calls.
 While your business will still operate in the virtual world, an office rental will provide your clients with a physical point of contact.

 Occasionally, virtual businesses obtain physical addresses with help of their accountant or attorney.
 Your attorney could, for example, let you use their address as your business address They can also help you find another solution if they are not comfortable letting you list their business address as your own.

 If you need further help in understanding LLC addresses, you can post your legal need to UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.